-The Character Based Leader By Lead Change Group: Free Summary
+The Character Based Leader By Lead Change Group: Free Book Summary

 In a world where leadership often seems disengaged and uninspiring, the need for a new approach is clear.
 The Lead Change Group, an association of business leaders, coaches, and mentors, collectively strives to enhance the quality of leadership today.
 Their book, “Character-Based Leadership,” presents a powerful message: true leadership is rooted in character.
 Leading from who you are, rather than from your power or position, is the essence of character-based leadership.